 The HZC charges a fee for a Certificate of Appropriateness scaled to the nature of the proposed work.
-The latest information on fees associated with COAs can be found at www.knoxplanning.org.
+The latest information on fees associated with COAs can be obtained from the Knoxville-Knox County Planning website at knoxplanning.org or from Planning staff.